-The governing board is responsible for:
+The Governing Body is responsible for:

-- Approving the headteacher's decisions with regards to disclosure information concerning existing and prospective employees. - Ensuring that this DBS Policy and the Home Office's Code of Practice (CoP) is adhered to at all times. - Ensuring all agreed DBS procedures are adhered to for both current and prospective employees. - Monitoring the school's single central record (SCR), ensuring its compliance with requirements.
+- Approving the Headteacher's decisions with regards to disclosure information concerning existing and prospective employees. - Ensuring that this DBS Policy and the Home Office's Code of Practice (CoP) is adhered to at all times. - Ensuring all agreed DBS procedures are adhered to for both current and prospective employees. - Monitoring the school's single central record (SCR), ensuring its compliance with requirements.

-The headteacher is responsible for:
+The Headteacher is responsible for: